ATMForce

 after which it will be used for energy/force evaluations for molecular dynamics and energy optimization.
 You can call getPerturbationEnergy() to query the values of u0 and u1, which are needed for computing free energies.

 In most cases, particles are only displaced in one of the two states evaluated by this force.
 It computes the change in energy between the current particle coordinates (as stored in the Context) and the displaced coordinates.
 In some cases, it is useful to apply displacements to both states.
-You can do this by providing two displacement vectors to addParticle():
+You can do this by providing two displacement vectors to the fixed displacement transformation given to addParticle().
+For example, with:

-In this case, u1 will be computed after displacing the particle in the positive x direction, and u0 will be computed after displacing it in the negative x direction.
+the energy u1 will be computed after displacing the particle in the positive x direction, and u0 will be computed after displacing it in the negative x direction.
+Similarly,

-This class also has the ability to compute derivatives of the potential energy with respect to global parameters.
+The ATMForce class has the ability to compute derivatives of the potential energy with respect to global parameters.
 Call addEnergyParameterDerivative() to request that the derivative with respect to a particular parameter be computed.
 You can then query its value in a Context by calling getState() on it.

 Public Functions